jariq/KUK360/README.md

 ## Download

 You can download the [latest release](https://github.com/jariq/KUK360/releases/latest) right away.
-What are you waiting for? :smile:
+Complete list of changes between individual versions can be found in the [changelog](CHANGELOG.md).

 If you're just exploring the world of 360° photography and you don't have your own photos yet, then consider downloading my [sample equirectangular photo](img/KUK360-Photo-Sample.jpg).